Getting Started

 Running the solution

-The solution is configured to have multiple startup projects, so when we run the solution (Debug > Start Debugging or press F5) it should open three console applications, one for each messaging endpoint.
-One of these will open the web application in your browser.
-(The Particular Service Platform Launcher console app will also open but not do anything.
-Depending on your version of Visual Studio, it may persist or immediately close.)
+The solution is configured to have multiple startup projects, so when you run the solution (Debug > Start Debugging or press F5) it should open three console applications, one for each messaging endpoint.
+Additionally, one of these will open the web application in your browser.
+The Particular Service Platform Launcher console app will also open but not do anything.
+Depending on your IDE, it may persist or immediately close.

 3 console applications, one for endpoint implemented as a console app ClientUI Web Application

-In the ClientUI web application, click the Place order button to place an order, and watch what happens in other windows.
+In the ClientUI web application, click the Place order button to place an order, and watch what happens on the other windows.

 It may happen too quickly to see, but the PlaceOrder command will be sent to the Sales endpoint.
-In the Sales endpoint window we see:
+In the Sales endpoint window you will see:

 INFO Received PlaceOrder, OrderId = 9b16a5ce